-10 Trustees and officers insurance
+10 Insurance for trustees and officers

 The academy trust has opted into the Department for Education's Risk Protection Arrangement (RPA), an alternative to insurance where UK government funds cover losses that arise.
 This scheme protects trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy trust business, and provides cover up to £10,000,000.
-It is not possible to quantify the trustees and officers indemnity element from the overall cost of the RPA scheme.
+It is not possible to quantify the trustees and officers' indemnity element from the overall cost of the RPA scheme.